All Episodes

 On the surface, this story was seemingly intended to address the absolutely fabulous employment report that was released last Friday.

-However, given the party currently in power, the Post obviously felt it was more important to rain on what should have been a very delightful parade rather than stick to the facts imparted by this monthly employment survey.
+However, given the party currently in power, the Post obviously felt it was more important to reign on what should have been a very delightful parade rather than stick to the facts imparted by this monthly employment survey.

-Mercifully, the opening three paragraphs of this diatribe that appears to be more editorial than anything resembling a serious business piece aptly prepares the reader for the most the almost suffocating chicken little motif.
+Mercifully, the opening three paragraphs of this diatribe that appears to be more editorial than anything resembling a serious business piece aptly prepares the reader for the most almost suffocating chicken little motif.

-Here it hears how this the post story opened.
+Here's how the post story opened.

-U.S. job growth jumped last month, the unemployment rate held steady at 5%, the government reported yesterday.
+The unemployment rate held steady at 5%, the government reported yesterday.

 Latest economic data to show the economy picking up steam yet.

-And then here's the third paragraph, a quote from your average man on the street that the Washington Post went to find some guy in Pasadena, Adam Judas, 40 Pasadena, California computer consultant and political independent.
+And then, here's the third paragraph, a quote from your average man on the street that the Washington Post went to find some guy in Pasadena, Adam Judas, 40 Pasadena, California computer consultant and political independent.

 Of course, has to be an independent.